Project-MONAI/MONAI/docs/source/highlights.md

 ```

 ### 2. Implementation of generic 2D/3D networks
-And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, etc. All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.
+And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, EfficientNet, etc. All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.

+### 3. Transfer learning based on NVIDIA Clara MMAR
+{placeholder}

+### 4. Network wrapper to finetune final layers
+{placeholder}

 ## Evaluation
 To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
 Currently, several popular evaluation metrics and inference patterns are included: